upgradingdave/camunda-deep-dives/aws-persistent-storage/README.md

 This is a summary of persistence volumes that are created by default when using the Camunda Greenfield Project to create a Camunda environment in a AWS EKS cluster.

-Recommending which is the "best" type of storage to use is too complex to answer, especially since every environment has unique requirements.
+Recommending which is the "best" type of ebs storage is too complex to answer, especially since every environment has unique requirements.
 But hopefully the following notes will help shed some light on how many and which types of persistent volumes are created in order to help you design and plan for your specific installation.

 ### Storage Types/Class